wahlquisty/FastPKSim.jl/README.md

 - `v`: Bolus dose vector of size length(hs)
 - `hs`: Step size, should have the size of [diff(time) diff(time)[end]] where time is the matching time vector to u, v
 - `youts`: Indices for output observations, corresponding to times in hs
+- `order`: Model order.
+If argument is left out, order = 3

 Updates `y` with simulated output `x_1` at time instances `youts`.
 ```